How to get a personal loan with low interest rates

 The average personal loan interest rate for borrowers with excellent credit is between 10.73 percent and 12.5 percent.
 But if your credit score is categorized as average — or 630 to 689 — the average rate is between 17.8 percent and 19.9 percent.

-What to look for when shopping for a low-interest personal loan
+What to look for when comparing low-interest personal loans

 Once you understand how interest rates on personal loans work and what most lenders require, the next step is to shop around for the best deal.

-• Loan terms.
-Does the lender offer varying loan terms?
+- Loan terms.
+A variety of terms will help you plan out both your monthly budget and how much interest you pay overall.
 If you can afford the monthly payment on a loan with a shorter term, the lender may offer you a lower interest rate.
-But an extended term is ideal if you need a lower monthly payment.

-• Online prequalification.
-Can you get prequalified online without dinging your credit score?
-These tools make it easier to shop around and avoid formally applying with lenders that aren’t a good fit.
+- Online prequalification.
+Getting prequalified can make it easier to shop around and avoid formally applying with lenders that aren’t a good fit.

-• Lender incentives.
-Are there referral bonuses?
-Can you receive a discounted rate for enrolling in automatic payments?
-Does the lender provide free access to your credit score or unemployment protection?
-These are all factors that can enhance the overall borrowing experience.
+- Lender incentives.
+Referral bonuses, discounted rates for enrolling in automatic payments, free access to your credit score or unemployment protection may all influence the overall borrowing experience.

 The bottom line